 General information

-At a high level, you will be using the tools to create and edit tags, build maps from them, then publish those maps to Steam workshop if you want.
+At a high level, you will be using the tools to create and edit tags, build maps from them, then share those maps or publish them to Steam workshop.

 A foreword